ritaturk/xenko-docs/manual/getting-started/create-project.md

  4. Select one or multiple platforms from the **Platforms** section.

  5. Click **OK**.
-    If your system does not have a particular platform installed, a warning message is displayed.

 A new game is created and opened in the **Game Studio**.
 Your project is now ready to be used.
 For more information on how to continue to add content to your project in game studio, see [Game Studio](game-studio.md).